5 Trademark Filing Steps

 - Fanciful or made up words are afforded the greatest scope of protection. (ex.
 Kodak)

 Although your “common law” trademark rights arise automatically, you should still look to file your “mark” with the USPTO ASAP to secure exclusivity nationwide and to create constructive notice to all future applicants looking to file your “mark’ or something “confusingly similar”.
-By filing it early, you become first in time and are at the front of the line with respect to that “mark”.
+By filing it early, you become first in time and are at the front of the line concerning that “mark”.

-If you have not started using the “mark” in public yet, you can file an “Intent to Use” registration application as soon as you develop a bonafide intent to your new name or logo in commerce.
+If you have not started using the “mark” in public yet, you can file an “Intent to Use” registration application as soon as you develop a bona fide intent to use your new name or logo in commerce.

 4. Once Registered, the work starts